FTI PROGRAM:

 CANOE SAFETY:

-- Camping groups must follow their governing body’s policies and procedures (*) and have at minimum one qualified adult present at the activity for supervision in order to conduct any aquatics activity.
+- Camping groups must follow their governing body’s policies and procedures (*) and have at minimum one qualified adult present at the activity for supervision to conduct any aquatics activity.

-- A qualified/trained adult must act as “lookout” on the TI landing dock.
+- A qualified/trained adult must act as “lookout” either as a canoe participant or at canoe launch and landing area.

 - The adult lookout must account for all canoers at the end of the session.

-- Adult leaders are responsible to verify paddlers are qualified.
+- Adult leaders are responsible for verifying paddlers who are qualified.

-- No participants go south of the dock and must remain within sight of the lookout at all times.
+- All participants must stay north of the TI landing dock and must always remain within sight of the lookout.

-(*) Scouting America units must follow the BSA Guide to Safe Scouting.
+(*) Scouting America units must follow the Guide to Safe Scouting; Cub Scouts are not eligible for canoeing on moving water such as the Delaware River.

-- Camping groups must follow their governing body’s policies and procedures (*) and have at minimum one qualified adult present at the activity for supervision in order to conduct any aquatics activity.
+- Camping groups must follow their governing body’s policies and procedures (*) and have at minimum one qualified adult present at the activity for supervision to conduct any aquatics activity.

-- Swimming is permitted with qualified adult supervision only in the designated swim area near the TI docks.
+- Swimming is permitted with qualified adult supervision only in the designated swimming area near the TI docks.

-(*) Scouting America units must follow the BSA Guide to Safe Scouting.
+(*) Scouting America units must follow the Guide to Safe Scouting.

 - Available on Saturdays-8:00-9:00 am and 9:00-10:00 am.